cesarotti/Dark-Photons/README.md

 Dark-Photons
 ============

-To compile, simply go to the project-build directory and corresponding project, and run ./build.sh
+To compile, simply run ./build.sh and follow the example.